 - It pains me to say it but Making the Cut on Amazon Prime is not worth your time.
 It’s a higher budget version of Project Runway starring its original players but it’s not the same, not even close.
 I hated it so much.

 Can you now see why I’m average 8 hours of screen time per day on my phone?
-What are you watching during this time of lockdown?
+What are you watching during this time of quarantine?
 All suggestions are welcome!